adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/11/20

+* Came to know about this export text function in sklearn tree that exports the tree as plaintext.
+Handy!

 ## 11/11/20

 * Logistic Regression's interaction with scaling, regularisation and class weights is so complicated.
 Need to understand the interactions in much more detail!